WWE News: The Undertaker Makes A Rare Public Appearance To ‘Help A Brother Out’

 — Dirty Joe (@dirtyjoerox) March 2, 2018

 The Undertaker and Kane do not look amused in the photos but they were probably staying in character.
-It would have been more awesome if The Undertaker was wearing his trademark trench coat and hat but we know that he already ditched them in last year’s WrestleMania.
+It would have been more awesome if The Undertaker was wearing his trademark trench coat and hat, but fans know that he already ditched them in last year’s WrestleMania.

 The Brothers of Destruction are one of the best big man tag teams in the history of the WWE.
 They were two-time WWE Tag Team champions and one-time WCW Tag Team champions.
 But individually, The Undertaker and Kane are two of the most accomplished WWE superstars ever.
 They are sure-fire WWE Hall of Famers and legends of the industry.

-As for the future of The Brothers of Destruction in the WWE, Kane is on hiatus to focus on his campaign but he is advertised for some live events heading into WrestleMania 34.
+As for the future of The Brothers of Destruction in the WWE, Kane is on hiatus to focus on his campaign, but he is advertised for some live events heading into WrestleMania 34.
 On the other hand, The Undertaker is rumored to be facing John Cena at WrestleMania 34.